First Era

 The allied forces of the Direnni (led by Aiden Direnni) and Skyrim (led by Hoag Merkiller) defeat the Alessian army in the Battle of Glenumbria Moors.

-The battle is costly for all involved parties.
+The battle is costly for all involved.
 The power of Cyrodiil and the Alessians is greatly diminished in the following decades.
 The Direnni emerge victorious, but their severe losses create a power vacuum that the emerging human nobility in their lands is quick to fill.

 1E 498